davidcoles/vc5/README.md

 A distributed Layer 2 Direct Server Return (L2DSR) load balancer for Linux using XDP/eBPF

-This is very much a proof of concept at this stage!
+This is very much a proof of concept at this stage - most everything is incomplete and poorly defined!

 ## Quickstart